LostArtefacts/TRX/docs/trx/MIGRATING.md

    - `trx.objects.boat` is now `trx.objects.moored_boat`
    - the string key `objects/boat/name` is now `objects/moored_boat/name`

+8. **TR1's grenade pickup was removed**
+   No TR1 level places it, so the pickup and its inventory item are gone, and so are the TR1 catalog rows that bound them to slots 92 and 107.
+A script naming either one, and a catalog file listing either row, need updating:
+   - `trx.catalog.objects.EXPLOSIVE_ITEM` and
+     `trx.catalog.objects.EXPLOSIVE_OPTION` no longer exist
+   - the slots are free for an object of your own to take

 ### Version 1.9 to 1.10

 The Lua API was rewritten, and most of what it breaks is a rename.
 Run your